 National Trails & Walking Routes

 Access to the Peddars Way is straightforward by rail, with connections linking the route to Norwich, Cambridge, and London.
-As a self-guided walking route, the trail works naturally with public transport, allowing walkers to travel to the start an...
+The route works well with public transport, allowing you to travel to the start and return from the coast without needing a...

 National Landscapes & National Parks